mindscan-de/FuriousIron-Indexer/README.md

 ## HFB-Filters and continuous index self-optimization

-* Compile the inverse index to HFB-Filters
+* Compile the regular inverse content index to HFB-Filters
   * instead of keeping the list of document IDs and will also increase the overall performance (very likely by a factor of 10 to 100).
   * completely transfer to filter only approach? or still hybrid approach?